exxmen/exxmen/README.md

 ### Hi there 👋.
 Exx here.
 Please do not ask me how I got my nickname.

-- 🔭 I’m currently a Robotic Process Automation Team Manager at a global energy company.
+- 🔭 I’m currently a Senior Developer at a global energy company.
 - 👯 I’m looking to start contributing to open source projects.
 - ⚡ I'm also working on other projects through my own company [XanDaw Apps][xandawapps]

-Please do not hesitate reach out to me through these channels.
+Please do not hesitate to reach out to me through these channels.

 [![alt text][1.1]][1]
 [![alt text][2.1]][2]